-During the second half of 2011, the Governance Committee oversaw our Board's search for an independent director to replace Debra L. Reed, who resigned from our Board in June 2011 due to her other professional commitments.
-The Committee considered individuals nominated by directors, executive management, outside advisors and self-nominated individuals, focusing primarily on candidates with financial expertise.
-On November 14, 2011, upon the recommendation of the Governance Committee, our Board elected Charles H. Noski to the Board.
-Mr. Noski has extensive senior leadership experience, substantial financial expertise and significant public company board and corporate governance experience, as described in further detail in his biographical information included in Item 1 - Election of Directors.
+During the second half of 2011, the Governance Committee oversaw our Board's search for an independent director to replace Debra L. Reed, who resigned from our Board in June 2011 due to her other professional Committee considered commitments.
+The individuals nominated by directors, executive management, outside advisors and selfnominated individuals, focusing primarily on candidates with financial expertise.
+November 14, 2011, upon the recommendation of the Governance Committee, our Board elected Charles H. Noski to the Board.
+Mr. Noski has extensive senior leadership experience, substantial financial expertise and significant board and public company corporate governance experience, as described in further detail in his biographical information included in Item 1 - Election of Directors.